Stock Availability – Trees

 Drought hardy attractive upright tree to 20m in dry rainforests.
 Masses of yellow/green flowers are followed by capsules which split open to reveal black fruit surrounded by a bright red aril.
 Incredibly hardy in a range of soil types.
 The fruits are attractive to birds.

-Ready in April
+Ready in September

 Photo by Martin Bennett